English

 Handwriting

 We teach children the correct letter formation from the start of their school journey.
 As recommended by the British Dyslexia Association, we adopt a continuous cursive style of writing.
 Children will be introduced to the correct letter formation and exposed to pre-cursive and cursive script at the earliest stages of writing.
 Implements such as chunky triangular pencils, large chalks and chunky pens etc. are used by pupils to rehearse skills on paper, chalk boards, the pavement etc. In Early Years, the children are taught how to sit properly in order to have the correct posture for writing and how to hold a pencil in the correct position.
-In KS1, each class will have short, daily handwriting session and are taught letter formation through the Anima Phonics scheme.
+In KS1, each class will have short, daily handwriting session and are taught letter formation through the Read Write Inc scheme.
 Within Key Stage 2, each class will have a specific handwriting session for 15 minutes per week.
 In handwriting sessions, spellings, relevant key vocabulary or sentences/paragraphs related to core texts will be modelled by an adult then practised by children.
 Lined paper is used for handwriting specific exercises.
 Lines should be well spaced to start with – e.g. 12mm apart – gradually reducing to single lines that are 8mm apart.
 Teachers and teaching assistants model the agreed cursive style when modelling writing both in classes, on displays and in feedback in books.

 Spellings